eic/estarlight/README.md

 ~/the_path/estarlight/Readme.docx
 ```

-Finally, the full documentation with class description and dependencies is also available.
-We have included a config file to generate a fresh version of the documentation.
+Finally, the full documentation with class description and dependencies is also available
+as part of the EIC-related software documentation, e.g. [here](https://eic.github.io/doxygen/d9/da4/classe__starlight.html).
+We have included a config file to generate a fresh version of the doxygen documentation.
 The following steps can be used to generate the documentation:

 * Download and install [Doxygen](https://www.stack.nl/~dimitri/doxygen/manual/install.html)
 * Move into the source directory: